Pipe Corrosion

-Lead and Copper Rule Revisions Mean Big Change for Utilities
+Lead and Copper Rule Improvements Mean Big Change for Utilities

-The LCRR represents the most significant change to the Safe Drinking Water Act in over 20 years.
+The LCRI represents the most significant change to the Safe Drinking Water Act in over 20 years.
 The rule impacts virtually every drinking water utility in the United States and compliance will come at a high price for many.
-Planning and preparation are important as the compliance deadline approaches in October 2024.
+Planning and preparation are important as one of the first compliance deadlines approaches in October 2024.

 What Does Compliance Look Like?